BrentGrammer/PROGNOTES/CyberSecurity/Authentication.md

 - With JWT you are not limited by the size of your data, with cookies you only have 4093 bytes per domain - for all cookies, not the one.
 - JWTs better for microservices since multiple servers don't need to share a session DB (cookie session management). the user data is encoded in the JWT
 - JWT tokens cannot be “invalidated” (without maintaining them in a shared db), in JWT approach the logout length precision is set by the expiration length of the access_token.
+  - An invalidation alternative: A common approach for invalidating tokens when a user changes their password is to sign the token with a hash of their password.
+Thus if the password changes, any previous tokens automatically fail to verify.
+You can extend this to logout by including a last-logout-time in the user's record and using a combination of the last-logout-time and password hash to sign the token.
+This requires a DB lookup each time you need to verify the token signature, but presumably you're looking up the user anyway
+  - But: approach is useful in monolithic apps, but in order to implement it in a microservices app you need all services to either store the user's password and last login or to make requests to fetch them and both are bad ideas.
 - There is no clear advantage to combining cookies and jwts

 ## Salting and Hashing Passwords